 Vacations and sex go together like sunshine and ice cream.
 It’s easy to see why it’s such a pleasing pairing: One of the biggest contributors to a low libido is stress.
 On vacation, daily worries melt away and you have more free time to enjoy each other’s company.
-Traveling with your partner is proven to improve your relationship, and so does frequent nookie.
-So with this in mind, here’s a guide to giving sex a starring role on your next trip away.
+Traveling with your partner can improve your relationship, as does frequent nookie.
+So with this in mind, here’s a guide to the best-ever vacation sex.

-Vacations are the perfect time to try new things and intimately reconnect with your partner, and bringing toys along for the ride is a great way to enhance your adventures.
-Just remember to do your research about what you can and can’t bring, choose discreet versions that don’t take up too much space in your luggage, and pack everything safely and securely.
-Nothing kills the mood like having your best butt plug whipped out at airport security for all to see.
+A baecation is the perfect time to try new things and intimately reconnect with your partner, and bringing toys along for the ride is a great way to enhance your adventures.
+Just remember to do your research about what you can and can’t bring about traveling with sex toys, choose discreet versions that don’t take up too much space in your luggage, and pack everything safely and securely.
+Nothing dulls anticipation for vacation sex like having your best butt plug whipped out at airport security for all to see.

 This one’s on par with “don’t stick a fork in the toaster” in terms of obvious advice, but it’s such an important point.
 While you should send your other half a steamy message or two throughout the day, being glued to your screen on vacation is a definite no. Not only does it show your partner you’re not invested in the time you’re spending together, it also draws your attention away from enjoying the moment, intimate or not.
-Plus, heavy phone use is linked to feelings of anxiety and depression, so you’re potentially compromising your own well-being too.
+Plus, studies show heavy phone use causes feelings of anxiety and depression, so you’re potentially compromising your own well-being too.

 The same goes for bringing phones into the bedroom.
-A recent study by Asurion found that couples who brought their devices to bed were twice as likely to spend time staring at their screens than getting romantic.
+A study by tech company Asurion found that couples who brought their devices to bed were twice as likely to spend time staring at their screens than getting romantic.
 And receiving a text from your mom or boss is a real mood killer.
-Switch it off, or better yet — leave it in another room.
+Switch it off, or better yet, leave it in another room.
 If you know you’ll have some early starts while you’re away, then bring an old-fashioned alarm clock along.

 Vibrators, lube, and bikinis aside, you’ll need to pack things like sanitary items, contraception, ibuprofen, and other medication to help with an upset stomach, allergies, and bites.
 If you’re concerned about emergency contraception, then remember to pack some just in case.
 It’s readily available in the US, China, and much of Europe, but in other countries, it’s only accessible with a prescription or not at all.
-If you’re worried your own supply may be confiscated, ask your doctor to write you a note.
+If you’re worried they might confiscate your own supply, ask your doctor to write you a note.

 It’s tricky to find tampons and condoms in some regions, including parts of Africa, Asia, and the Middle East.
 Bring a small stash if you can’t do without or want to avoid miming using a tampon to a pharmacist who doesn’t speak your language.